SCALER: Versatile Multi-Limbed Robot for Free-Climbing in Extreme Terrains: SCALER Software

 \subsection{Model Predictive Control}

 Model Predictive Controller (MPC) disturbance rejection becomes more important when SCALER conducts dynamic motion with the pneumatic actuators since the gripper induces disruption.
-Our MPC employs linearized discrete-time dynamics in \eq{eq:mpc}, which is adapted from \cite{MPC}. $A_k$ and $B_k$ are the discrete-time linearized dynamics models at a discrete time, $k$, $\boldsymbol{\mathcal{X}}^{\mathrm{mpc}}$ is the robot trunk pose and velocity, and $\mathbf{f}_k^{\mathrm{mpc}}$ is a ground reaction force.
+Our MPC employs linearized discrete-time dynamics based on a single rigid body model affected by ground reaction forces at the patch contacts in \eqref{eq:mpc} based on \cite{MPC}.
+The same assumption on the trunk orientation \cite{MPC} was made with respect to the wall frame. $A_k$ and $B_k$ are the discrete-time linearized dynamics models at a discrete time, $k$, and shown in equations \eqref{A_matrix} and \eqref{B_matrix}. $\boldsymbol{\mathcal{X}}^{\mathrm{mpc}}_{k} \in \mathbb{R}^{12}$ is the trunk state, with Euler angles, positions, angular and linear velocity, $\mathbf{x}_{k}^{n}$ is the 3D pose of the end-effector for limb $n$, $\mathbf{f}_k^{\mathrm{mpc}}$ is a ground reaction force, and $\mathbf{\hat{I}}$ is the inertia tensor matrix all in world frame. $m$ is the total mass of the robot's body, $[\bullet]_\times$ is defined as the skew-symmetric matrix, and $\mathbf{I}_3 \in \mathbb{R}^{3 \times 3}$ is an identity matrix, $O_{u \times w} \in \mathbb{R}^{u \times w}$ is a zero matrix.

-However, the gravity vector $\mathbf{G}$ may change depending on the climbing environment, such as a slope, vertical, overhang, or ceiling, though $\mathbf{G}$ is still a constant given a known slope.
-Hence, the modified $\mathbf{G}$ is presented in \eq{eq:gravity_vector}, where $R^{\text{Wall}}$ is the wall rotation matrix in $SO(3)$ with respect to the Earth's local tangent plane frame, $g \in \mathbb{R}^1$ is a gravitational acceleration constant, and $O_{m \times n} \in \mathbb{R}^{m \times n}$ is a zero matrix.
+The gravity vector, $\mathbf{G}$ in \eqref{eq:gravity_vector} \red{changes based} on the climbing environment, such as a slope, vertical, or ceiling, though $\mathbf{G}$ is still a constant given a known slope. $R^{\text{Wall}}$ is the wall rotation matrix in $SO(3)$ with respect to the Earth's local tangent plane frame, and $g \in \mathbb{R}^1$ is a gravitational acceleration constant.

-Since SCALER has high-gear ratio servos, SCALER uses $\boldsymbol{\mathcal{X}}_{k+1}^{\mathrm{mpc}}$ as control inputs instead of $\mathbf{f}_k^{\mathrm{mpc}}$ as in \cite{MPC}.
-With the admittance control, $\mathbf{f}_k^{\mathrm{mpc}}$ is converted and used as a reference as demonstrated in \cite{alex_admittance}.
-However, the MPC performance is bounded by the lower control bandwidth admittance controller.
-The MPC runs at $100$ Hz, and the state estimators run sufficiently faster.
+More details are described in \cite{alex_admittance}.
+We only used this closed-loop MPC for the untethered experiments with the modified trot gait.
+The lower control bandwidth of the admittance controller bounds the MPC performance, running at \SI{100}{\hertz}.